 Requirements for the Doctor of Education Degree

-A maximum of 9 credit hours may be accepted in transfer from an accredited graduate program, and an additional 6 credits may be applied for courses taken at The University of Vermont prior to admission.
+A maximum of 6 credit hours may be accepted in transfer from an accredited graduate program.
 Credits to transfer may be completed prior to admission to the Doctor of Education program provided that the credit is approved by the student's graduate program advisor and that the credit conforms to all other Graduate College requirements.

 Consistent with Graduate College requirements, the Ed.D. program requires students to complete a comprehensive examination of core knowledge prior to the completion of the degree program.
-This examination occurs in the semester following the completion of the core course curriculum.
-Currently the comprehensive examination is administered in October.
+This examination occurs in the semester following the completion of the core course curriculum, with the exception of EDLP 449, Dissertation Writing Seminar.
+Currently the comprehensive examination is administered in October of Year 3.
 The examination tests knowledge in areas of study germane to all Ed.D. students.
-Students may not sit for the comprehensive examination until they have successfully completed their core courses.

 Research and Dissertation

 Each candidate, while in residence at the University of Vermont, must complete an acceptable original research project which contributes new knowledge or techniques in an academic field.
 Each candidate must enroll in a minimum of 17 credits of dissertation research.
 Only a member of the graduate faculty may supervise dissertation research for the Ed.D.

 Dissertation Defense Forms

 Defense Committee Membership and Defense Notice forms must be submitted to the Graduate College by the designated deadlines.
 A Public Notice of the defense is required at least three weeks prior to the scheduled defense date in order for the student to defend.
 The Intent to Graduate form must be submitted to the candidate's department and the Graduate College by the published deadline for the cycle in which the student plans to complete all degree requirements.